 Now we can discuss the different types of undercoating…

-When having your vehicle rust proofed or an undercoating applied, you have a few points to choose from.
-Whether you prefer to choose a new latest method or the more tried and true method, knowing what the different options are should allow you to choose the best one of your vehicle.
+When having your vehicle rust-proofed or undercoating applied, you have a few points to choose from.
+Whether you prefer to choose a new latest method or the more tried and true method, knowing what the different options are should allow you to choose the best one for your vehicle.

 Using a weak electric current, this method can stop the corroding effects of rust.
 This method is not as much preferred by car owners and drivers.
 The reviews on this method are mixed, as this is a virtually new technology.

 This method involves spraying a tar-based substance on the exposed parts of a vehicle’s underbody.
-This undercoating acts as a barrier once it hardens which keeps moisture, salt and other corrosion triggering substance out.
+This undercoating acts as a barrier once it hardens which keeps moisture, salt, and other corrosion triggering substances out.

 Dripless Oil Spray

-A wax-like substance sprayed to the entire body of the vehicle, it hardens once it has dried.
+A wax-like substance sprayed on the entire body of the vehicle hardens once it has dried.
 This spray has a high viscosity which means that it does not get into all the nooks and corners of the undercarriage.